 From the above list, a summary of do’s and Don’ts could be:

-- Preview all the variation combination versions before starting test run because some of them could be incompatible or illogical.
-For example, one of the variable combination is of Headline saying “50% off on subscription” and off button saying “Free subscription”.
+1. Preview all the variation combination versions before starting test run because some of them could be incompatible or illogical.
+For example, one of the variable combinations is of Headline saying “50% off on subscription” and off button saying “Free subscription”.
 Such ones should be removed.

-- Estimate the webpage traffic in order to collect significant statistical data.
-Before starting test run, it is better to have a clear idea of the webpage traffic.
-If a webpage has only 100-200 visitors per day, then we should consider few variables only for executing multivariate test.
+3. Estimate the webpage traffic in order to collect significant statistical data.
+Before starting the test run, it is better to have a clear idea of the webpage traffic.
+If a webpage has only 100-200 visitors per day, then we should consider a few variables only for executing the multivariate test.

 Pros and Cons

 Till now, we have seen what is multivariate testing, how it is done, errors, factors, do’s and don’ts etc. Now, let us look at some Pros and Cons of it:

 - Better insight and understanding of the effect of variables or elements on conversion rate More Traffic leads to more statistical data which in turn leads to better analysis and decision making in terms of the best variable combination to reach the ultimate goal.